 4. What is the Town doing about inflow and infiltration?

 Inflow and infiltration is a problem for a number of reasons:

 - It may cause sewage backups in basements

 - It puts excess stress on wastewater treatment plants and infrastructure

-Finding and reducing inflow and infiltration is a high priority.
-It reduces the cost of treating stormwater water as sewage, helps to maintain and extend the life of costly infrastructure and helps to ensure there is enough capacity for wastewater to move through the system.
+Finding and reducing inflow and infiltration is a high priority for the Town.
+It reduces sewage treatment costs, reduces wear on costly infrastructure and maximizes the capacity for wastewater to move through the system.

 In areas where higher-than-normal wastewater flows have been identified, the Town will use different techniques to pinpoint the sources.
 Residents will be notified prior to any testing in their area.

 Sewer Cameras - A CCTV camera is inserted into the sewer pipe to identify cracks and failed pipes.

 Smoke Testing - A harmless, odourless smoke is pumped into the wastewater sewer system.
 The smoke travels through the system and exits out any improperly connected eavestroughs.